Long-Tail Keywords

 Why Long-Tail Keywords Matter for SEO

-Second, long-tail keywords are directly tied to search intent.
+2. Stronger Alignment With Search Intent: These keywords match what users actually want.
 For example, when someone searches for “organic coffee beans for skin,” they likely have a very specific need.
 By targeting long-tail keywords, you can craft content that directly addresses that need, which is much more likely to convert than a general search term like “coffee.”

 5 Ways to Find Long-Tail Keywords